utkarshgupta1309/cms-cli/README.md

 for prompt asking user questions on adding and updating customers.

 ### 2. Commander:
 to create and run command line 'program'(s) that forms the basis on how this CLI tool functions.

+### 3. Mongoose:
+to do Database search and manipulation.